 These figures should be treated as a guide rather than a fixed rule.

 A common misconception is that strong B2C experience automatically translates into B2B.
-In reality, the two environments require different capabilities, and recognising this helps hiring managers make better decisions and avoid costly mis‑hires.
+In reality, the two different environments often require capabilities, identify synergies and recognising this helps hiring managers make better decisions and avoid costly mis‑hires.

 B2B marketers need to demonstrate commercial acumen, with a clear link between their work and pipeline creation, revenue contribution and sales performance, rather than focusing solely on brand metrics or impressions.
 They also need strong technical literacy, as CRM platforms, marketing automation tools and attribution models are considered essential skills rather than optional extras.

-Hiring B2C talent into a B2B role carries risk.
+Hiring B2C talent into a B2B role requires careful identification of role synergies.
 Someone may have impressive consumer brand credentials but lack understanding of enterprise buying committees, long sales cycles and account based marketing.
 This is why the assessment approach in B2B is different.
-Candidates are evaluated on go to market thinking, commercial strategy and alignment with sales, rather than on creative portfolio alone.
+Candidates are evaluated on go to market thinking, commercial strategy and alignment with sales.

 Blackhawk Network needed to build a multi‑disciplinary B2B marketing team to support a refreshed strategy across their global payments business.
 Their Senior Marketing Director required the right blend of talent to drive demand, develop plans and improve marketing ROI.